 With all this in mind, I have decided to do a review on CEMPRO+.
-A software developed and commercialized by Pegasus Vertex, Inc. In this review, I promise to avoid my old Schlumberger bad habits and will make an emphasis only on the role of CEMPRO+ to design a successful cement job.
+Software developed and commercialized by Pegasus Vertex, Inc. In this review, I promise to avoid my old Schlumberger bad habits and will make an emphasis only on the role of CEMPRO+ to design a successful cement job.

-The methodology was simple: I used old cement programs from my library (prepared in other software platforms) and re-ran then in CEMPRO+ using the original source data.
-A common feature shared by these old job programs is that the job outcome was not good (in terms of cement coverage as measured by cement logs).
+The methodology was simple: I used old cement programs from my library (prepared in other software platforms) and re-ran them in CEMPRO+ using the source data.
+A common feature shared by these old job programs is that the job outcome was not good (regarding cement coverage as measured by cement logs).
 The reason: in all cases insufficient (improper) job design.
-Ultimately, the objective of this review was to identify the root cause and make the “corrections” in CEMPRO+.
+Ultimately, the objective of this review was to identify the cause and make the ‘corrections’ in CEMPRO+.

 I have to say that the input process was comprehensive in general, but without previous training, it took me a while to go through the wellbore, pipe and fluid section.
-The pipe and wellbore sections in particular were a little more confusing at first, as I could not see the schematic that I was building simultaneously.
-I also found a bit distracting so many side buttons, but with more training and familiarization with the application the process must be more expedite.
+The pipe and wellbore sections, in particular, were a little more confusing at first, as I could not see the schematic that I was building simultaneously.
+I also found so many side buttons a bit distracting.
+With more training and familiarization with the application, the process must be more expeditious.

 In all cases, the output values of pressure, ECD and u-tube were in very close agreement with those in my old simulations files from other applications.
 Actually, no surprises there but I had to check on that anyway.

 Finally, I was not very happy with the Displacement efficiency feature.
-This is a characteristic that is now common in cement placement simulation software and it has to do with estimating the cement annular coverage as affected by fluids dynamics.
-The whole idea is to design a cement job in a more visual way, rather that just using charts and tables.
+This is a characteristic that is now common in cement placement simulation software.
+It has to do with estimating the annular cement coverage as affected by fluids dynamics.
+The whole idea is to design a cement job in a more visual way, rather than just using charts and tables.
 This makes a lot of sense because cement jobs are finally evaluated in real life visually through images derived from a cement log (both sonic and ultrasonic logs can produce a circumferential image).

 Next, I changed the CEMPRO+ design entering new values, in standoff, rheology, fluid volumes and rates.
 I previously obtained these new values when I did the exercise before with my old programs and software.
 These values were corrections in the design file to get a closer match to the cement log using the cement coverage feature in my previous software.
-Consistently, the results or prediction by CEMPRO+ was more optimistic than my old design and obviously even more than the image in the log.
+Consistently, the results or prediction by CEMPRO+ was more optimistic than my old design and even more than the image in the log.

 Conversely, for this review I could not validate the Displacement efficiency functionality for this version.
 I know this feature was not introduced lightly and for sure there is a lot of science and work done by the developers.
-Therefore, I remain interested in looking at some practical validation examples; cement log vs. simulation output.
+Therefore, I remain interested in looking at some practical validation examples; cement log vs simulation output.

-I hope this review is useful, but if you have any comments or personal experiences to share please feel free to add them below in the comment area.
+I hope this review is useful, but if you have any comments or personal experiences to share, please feel free to add them below in the comment area.